Courses

 In short, Wintun is more lightweight than the older style of TAP adapter, so this can help improve performance in some cases.
 However, Wintun doesn’t have the long track record of secure operation that TAP adapters have, so the older way of doing things might still be preferable for now for those who are highly security conscious.

-While OVPN doesn’t have split tunneling like we saw in our CyberGhost review, the browser extension adds a similar capability.
+While OVPN doesn’t have split tunneling as universal as the feature we cover in our CyberGhost review, the browser extension adds a similar capability to any OS.
 There are browser extensions available for Chrome, Firefox, Vivaldi and (at a later date) Opera that work with the desktop application to allow you to define a list of websites that must always use the VPN.

 If you try to use one of these websites while not connected to your VPN, it will show you a message letting you know that the site is on your list.
 It will then ask you whether you wish to turn on your VPN or continue to the site anyway.